Welcome International Students!

 North Carolina Wesleyan College is ranked #1 by the 2010 US News & World Report as the most racially diverse college in the southern United States!

 North Carolina Wesleyan College is a small liberal arts institution of higher education located in beautiful Rocky Mount, NC.
 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
-We offer undergraduate degrees in 29 major areas of study and 30 minors, as well as a Masters of Science in Criminal Justice.
+We offer undergraduate degrees in 29 major areas of study and 30 minors.
 You can find more information about the majors and minors in the NCWC Online Catalog.

 International Student Admissions Process